CFL on NBC: 1982 experimentation

 There were blackouts of the CFL games.
 The blackouts weren't exactly because of not selling out the stadiums, but for being too close to Canada.
 For instance NBC's affiliate in Syracuse did not get these games.
 Their TV listings showed these CFL games on CKWS 11 (CBC Kingston, Ontario), while NBC (WSTM 3) listed “NFL Football New England at Buffalo (if strike settled) or movie” for Sunday, October 3.

 A game between featuring the Edmonton Eskimos at the Winnipeg Blue Bombers was tentatively scheduled for 1:30 p.m.
 Eastern Time on Sunday October 17, even making newspaper TV listings.
 At the last moment NBC cancelled the broadcast.
 The network was worried that the game would run over its allotted time and conflict with Game 5 of the 1982 World Series, which was supposed to begin at 4:30.
 NBC did not resume CFL broadcasts afterwards.
 As previously mentioned, the games it showed had mostly been blowouts and the network even ended its October 3, 1982 broadcast "Heidi Game" style before the game ended in order to not delay prime time programming.

+The decision to air CFL games during the strike was parodied by Second City Television, itself an originally Canadian show which was aired by NBC.
+An episode of the series had the fictional SCTV network go dark due to a strike by the janitorial union; replacement programming was "sourced" from the CBC, including shows such as "Magnum, P.E.I." and a spoof of the film Goin' Down the Road.